-Each year over seven million Australians travel overseas – and each year the Department of Foreign Affairs and Trade provides consular assistance to more than 20,000 Australians in difficulty.
+Each year over eight million Australians travel overseas – and each year the Department of Foreign Affairs and Trade provides consular assistance to more than 10,000 Australians in difficulty.

-The travel advice on smartraveller.gov.au contains important destination-specific information that you need to know when planning an overseas trip.
-There's useful advice on local laws, entry and exit requirements and health issues, and an indicative rating of the security situation in particular countries.
-Our aim is to help you determine at a glance the level of risk in travelling to a particular destination.
-However, it's a good idea to also consider the other travel information on smartraveller.gov.au before you go.
-Remember that the security situation can change quickly, so check the travel advice regularly while you're away or subscribe to get free email updates.
+Our destination-specific travel advice contains important information that you need to know when planning an overseas trip.
+It includes useful advice on local laws, entry and exit requirements and health issues, and an indicative rating of the security situation in particular countries.
+Our aim is to help you determine the level of risk you may face.

 Our travel advice is regularly updated, so it's a good idea to subscribe to receive free email notifications when the information for your destinations changes.
 You can: